FLATS AND BACKWATER FISHING TACKLE

 Anchoring: Anchor up and cast soft plastic lures, metal spoons or live baits up current, allowing them to drift down and sweep past the fish.

-Marsh or mangrove edges are another good place to target when flats fishing.
+Marsh or mangrove edges are another good place to target when fishing the flats.
 At low tide, fish will often scour the borders of the marsh grass or mangrove islands looking for prey.
 Look for water rushing in or out of a creek or estuary near the marsh or mangrove edges to find fish that are waiting to ambush bait.

 Position your boat within casting distance of these edges and try a few different techniques.
 You can work a jig along the bottom, or try topwater fishing by casting out a live shrimp or baitfish rigged with a popping cork, or "walk the dog" using a torpedo-shaped top water plug along the marsh or mangrove edge.